- Building Officials

 Who is considered an owner-builder?

 Any individual or group of individuals who own the property on which they plan to construct, alter, repair, improve, or remodel a building or structure is considered an owner-builder.
-Also, a tenant may be considered an owner-builder (case-by-case).

 Is an owner-builder required to have a license?